TW-Knrl/KFNLauncher/README.md

 # KFortniteLauncher
 A Fortnite Launcher which can bypass SSL pinning and anti-cheat.
+Note: I can't publish the SRC for EpicGames things

 ## Installation
 * **[Download](https://github.com/TW-Knrl/KFNLauncher/releases/download/FortniteLauncher/FortniteLauncher.zip)** the latest version.